 PCSAO Annual Conference

-PCSAO’s 2021 Annual Conference, “Facing the Future Together: Our World, Our Commitment,” will be held September 29-October 1 at the DoubleTree Worthington.
-Registration is now open!
-We have 45 exciting in-person options as well as a hybrid option.
+PCSAO’s 2021 Annual Conference, “Facing the Future Together: Our World, Our Commitment,” is September 29-October 1 at the DoubleTree Worthington.

-Take a look at the 2021 Registration page to review workshops and register when you are ready.
+Take a look at the 2021 Registration page to review workshops.
 Be sure to read the additional information regarding hybrid options, cancellations, health advisories and training credit.
-When you are ready, click the button below to make your selections and pay your registration fee.
-Hotel arrangements must be made separately.
+As a reminder for in-person attendees, hotel arrangements must be made separately.

 Download the Schedule at a Glance.